 - Refund: Please note there is a Statute of Limitations (“SOL”) on receiving a refund.
 The SOL is 3 years from when the tax return was filed OR 2 years from when the underlining tax was paid (via withholding/estimated tax payments/paid tax return balance).

 - Balance Due: Interest & Penalties will be added on to any balance.

 When should I amend my tax return?

-The IRS is very clear that taxpayers should not amend their tax return until the originally filed tax return has been processed.
-In other words wait until you receive your refund before amending the tax return.
+The IRS is very clear that taxpayers should not amend a tax return until the originally filed tax return has been processed.
+In other words, wait until you receive your refund before amending the tax return.
 If you had a balance due wait an appropriate amount of time for the originally filed tax return to be processed.

 How long do I have to amend my tax return?

 This is not common knowledge but the ability to amend a tax return is not a statutory right.
 There is no section in the Internal Revenue Code titled “Amending Tax Returns”.
 The process of amending a tax return is an IRS administrative procedure.
 If the IRS does not accept your amended tax return you can go to court and try to compel them to accept it by claiming abuse of discretion.

 *The IRS will accept amended tax returns filed within 3 years of the originally filed tax return.

 Use Form 1040X titled “Amended U.S. Individual Income Tax Return” to amend your individual income tax return.
 This form has 3 Columns listed A, B, & C.